-In a comprehensive simulation, Huanwei et al. compared the performance of popular vQTL test statistics, including Bartlett’s test, Levene’s test, Fligner-Killeen test, and DGLM, with a wide variety of phenotypes, such as heavy-tailed, skewed, chi-square, and count numbers [17].
-The study suggested DGLM as the optimal choice for vQTL modeling and applied the method to 13 quantitative traits in a UKBB training dataset.
-For the enrichment of genome-wide discovery of significant GxE in a validation dataset with exposome groups based on sex and age, physical activity, sedentary behavior, and smoking, DGLM vQTL significantly outperformed GWAS for candidate variant selection.
+In a comprehensive simulation, Huanwei et al. compared the performance of popular vQTL test statistics, including Bartlett’s test, Levene’s test, Fligner-Killeen test, and DGLM, challenged by a wide variety of phenotypes [17].
+The study suggested DGLM as the optimal choice for vQTL modeling and applied the method to 13 quantitative traits in a UKBB training datasetfor the enrichment of genome-wide discovery of significant GxE in a validation dataset with exposome groups based on sex and age, physical activity, sedentary behavior, and smoking, DGLM vQTL significantly outperformed GWAS for candidate variant selection.